UberGuidoZ/Flipper/RFID/H10301 Bruteforce/ReadMe.md

 # H10301 Bruteforce (Thanks [gh0st91](https://github.com/gh0st91/fz)!)

 Used with the RFID Fuzzer, you can load these UIDs to try _every_ possible one.<br>
-It's large and will take around 2 hours to finish.
+It's large and will take around 4 weeks to finish.
 (More for fun and testing than actual use.)

 Simply extract the ZIP then copy the `H10301_BF.txt` file into the `rfidfuzzer` folder on your SD card.